benjholla/benjholla.github.io/_posts/2017-8-9-mac-and-cheese.md

 In the meantime move to step 3.

 ### 3) Saute
-In the cast iron pan (or optionally a separate no stick stir fry pan) melt butter and add chopped mushrooms.
+In the cast iron pan (or optionally a separate no stick frying pan) melt butter and add chopped mushrooms.
 Season with sea salt, ground pepper, and the chipotle with blend of southwest pepper flakes.
 After 3-5 minutes on medium-high heat add minced garlic and cook until the excess water content in the mushrooms starts to dissipate and mushrooms are lightly browned.

 ### 4) Boil
 I try to time step 4 so that step 2 is completed (chicken is chopped) and step 1 (bacon is diced) and step 3 (mushrooms are sauteed) are nearly done.